3.29. Unsafe

 def foo ( a : Foo# implicit ) // a will be treated as Foo#, but will also accept Foo as argument

-There are several other cases where unsafe is required, but not explicitly mentioned in the documentation.
-They are typically controlled via CodeOfPolicies or appropriate option:
+They are typically controlled via CodeOfPolicies or an appropriate option:

-options unsafe_table_lookup = false // makes table indexing safe. refers to CodeOfPolicies::unsafe_table_lookup
+options unsafe_table_lookup // makes ALL table indexing unsafe. refers to CodeOfPolicies::unsafe_table_lookup